Muhammad Habibar Rahman

-Muhammad Habibar Rahman (1923-1971) was a Bengali intellectual who was killed in the Bangladesh Liberation war and is considered a martyr in Bangladesh.
+Muhammad Habibur Rahman (1 January 1923 - 15 April 1971) was a Bengali intellectual who was killed in the Bangladesh Liberation war and is considered a martyr in Bangladesh.

 Early life

 Rahman was born in Baliadhar, Noakhali District, East Bengal, British India on 1 January 1923.
 He finished his SSC from Dattapara High School in 1938 and HSC from Calcutta Islamia College in 1940.
 He finished his undergraduate studies in mathematics from Presidency College in Kolkata.
-He completed his Masters in mathematics from the Aligarh University.
+He completed his master's degree in mathematics from the Aligarh University.

 Career

 He joined Dhaka College as a professor of mathematics in 1946.
 In 1951 he received government funding to study in Cambridge University in the United Kingdom.
 He graduated from Cambridge in 1953 after finishing the Tripos in mathematics.
 He worked in Presidency College in Kolkata before joining Rajshahi University in 1954.
 He joined as a professor of mathematics and by in 1958 had been promoted to reader.
 In 1962 he pursued higher studies in applied mathematics in the United States.
 From 1964 to 1966 he served as the chairman of the Department of Mathematics at Rajshahi University.
 From 1967 to 1970 he served as the provost of Ameer Ali Hall of Rajshahi University after which returned to being the chairman of the Department of Mathematics.
 He was a member of the Dhaka Rationalist club.